huyvofjh/MwgMarketAnalysis/README.md

 ## 1. Introduction
-- Shows the Market Overview of Mobile World Group in Vietnam(Market Share, Net Revenue, Gross Profit, Stock Market…)
+- Show the Market Overview of Mobile World Group in Vietnam(Market Share, Net Revenue, Gross Profit, Stock Market…)
-- Predict Mwg’s stock price by using LSTM model.
-[View](https://github.com/huyvofjh/MwgMarketAnalysis/blob/main/MwgMarketAnalysis/MwgPredictiveAnalysis%20.ipynb) to get details.
 - Answer the question "How Covid-19 has changed E-Commerce in Vietnam and the opportunities of Moblie World Group? "
-- Shows the difficulties and solutions according to data analysis.
+- Show the difficulties and solutions according to data analysis.
 ## 2. Methodology
 - Data Collection
   - Crawl data from CafeF.
 [View](https://github.com/huyvofjh/MwgMarketAnalysis/blob/main/MwgMarketAnalysis/StockWebScraping.ipynb) to get details.